Best Areas to Stay in Dubai

 - Best Area in Dubai for Families: Jumeirah Beach Residence (JBR)

 Dubai offers an extraordinary range of activities for families – from LEGOLAND to Aquaventure Waterpark – and many are within a short taxi trip of the lovely beach at JBR.
 Most hotels and resorts at JBR offer family-friendly amenities such as a children’s pool, kids club, and playground, and are within a short stroll of a fabulous range of eateries (see above).
-To explore further, a tram service loops around the area and Dubai Marina, and connects to the citywide metro.
+To explore farther, a tram service loops around the area and Dubai Marina, and connects to the citywide metro.

 - Best Area in Dubai for Beaches: Jumeirah Beach Residence (JBR)